-2.1 Study design
+Study design

 A cross-sectional observational design was used to survey individuals affected by CF and community comparisons.
-An online explainer video (Fig. 1, Sup. video) was created to describe how personalised organoid technology may inform drug treatment decisions.
-Considering the similarities between a platform that uses patient-derived organoids and mouse-derived xenografts, this study protocol was based on Wakefield et al. [25, 26] who investigated the acceptability of mouse-derived xenografts used in childhood cancer.
+An online explainer video (figure 1 and supplementary video) was created to describe how personalised organoid technology might inform drug treatment decisions.
+Considering the similarities between a platform that uses patient-derived organoids and mouse-derived xenografts, this study protocol was based on that of Wakefield et al. [25, 26] who investigated the acceptability of mouse-derived xenografts used in childhood cancer.
 We assessed acceptability over five domains.

-- 1. Willingness-to-use: Using a scale of one to seven, participants were asked to rate the likelihood that they would use organoid technology if it were offered to them.
-Participants were asked this question before and after being asked to rate seven potential advantages and seven potential disadvantages, to assess if changes occurred after deliberation. - 2.
-Perceived advantages and disadvantages of organoids (supp table): On a scale of one 'not at all important', to seven 'very important', participants were asked to score seven possible advantages and seven possible disadvantages of organoids.
-These were adapted from Wakefield et al. [25] to be more specific to CF treatment using our experience of managing patients with CF. - 3.
-Maximum acceptable cost: We asked participants the maximum out-of-pocket amount that they would be willing to pay for organoid technology.
-We provided several value ranges to select from, on a scale ranging from AUD\$20 (€12/US\$13) to AUD\$10,000(€6000/US\$6500). - 4.
-Maximum turnaround time: We asked participants to report the maximum time they would be willing to wait to receive results.
-Four options were provided, two weeks, one month, three months or six months. - 5.
-Acceptable source of tissue.
-Participants were asked if the invasiveness of the procedure to obtain the sample would affect their decision.
+- 1) Willingness to use: Using a scale of one to seven, participants were asked to rate the likelihood that they would use organoid technology if it were offered to them.
+Participants were asked this question before and after being asked to rate seven potential advantages and seven potential disadvantages, to assess if changes occurred after deliberation. - 2) Perceived advantages and disadvantages of organoids (supplementary table S1): On a scale of one "not at all important", to seven "very important", participants were asked to score seven possible advantages and seven possible disadvantages of organoids.
+These were adapted from Wakefield et al. [25] to be more specific to CF treatment using our experience of managing patients with CF. - 3) Maximum acceptable cost: We asked participants the maximum out-of-pocket amount that they would be willing to pay for organoid technology.
+We provided several value ranges to select from, on a scale ranging from A\$20 (£12/US\$13) to A\$10000 (£6000/US\$6500). - 4) Maximum turnaround time: We asked participants to report the maximum time they would be willing to wait to receive results.
+Four options were provided: 2 weeks, 1 month, 3 months or 6 months. - 5) Acceptable source of tissue: Participants were asked if the invasiveness of the procedure to obtain the sample would affect their decision.
 Response options of yes, no, maybe were provided.
-Participants were asked which sample site they would prefer and were able to select multiple options from those provided; nose, lung and/or rectum.
+Participants were asked which sample site they would prefer and were able to select multiple options from those provided: nose, lung and/or rectum.
 A brief description of the procedure required to obtain each sample type was provided in the question text.

-2.2 Ethics approval
+Ethics approval